RIT3shSapata/sgw-training/observations.md

 - COuld not delete, say conflict error
 - tried to create a docs viapostman and delete the doc and worked
 > due to shared bucket ig?

+# Task 4
+- Due to database not being reynced
+- Appears in the revs list, if resynced

+# Task 5

+- if set to False, gateway can access docs created via mobile systems and not docs on server itsel
+- if set to true, Documents written by the Couchbase Server can also be accessed via Sync Gateway